Snoopdorkydork/Lazor-Project/README.md

 # Lazor-Project
-#This Respository contains the code for solving the Lazor game provided.
+This Respository contains the code for solving the Lazor game.